SachsLab/IntracranialNeurophysDL/docs/BeforeTheWorkshop.md

 then please continue by following the [LocalConfig](https://github.com/SachsLab/IntracranialNeurophysDL/tree/master/docs/LocalConfig.md) document.
 Otherwise you can stop here.

-If  you decide to do a local config for deep learning, try running the jupyter-notebook server and running the notebooks/01_00_tensorflow_test.ipynb notebook.
+After you've completed the local config for deep learning, try running the jupyter-notebook server and running the notebooks/01_00_tensorflow_test.ipynb notebook.